VESoft raises $8M to meet China’s growing need for graph databases – TechCrunch

 Sherman Ye founded VESoft in 2018 when he saw a growing demand for graph databases in China.
-Its predecessors like Neo4j and TigerGraph had already been growing aggressively in the West for a few years, while China was just getting to know the technology that leverages graph structures to store data sets and depict their relationships, such as those used for social media analysis, e-commerce recommendations, and financial risk management.
+Its predecessors, like Neo4j and TigerGraph, had already been growing aggressively in the West for a few years, while China was just getting to know the technology that leverages graph structures to store data sets and depict their relationships, such as those used for social media analysis, e-commerce recommendations and financial risk management.

 VESoft is ready for further growth after closing an $8 million funding round led by Redpoint China Ventures, an investment firm launched by Silicon Valley-based Redpoint Ventures in 2005.
 Existing investor Matrix Partners China also participated in the Series pre-A round.
-The new capital will allow the startup to develop products and expand to markets in North America, Europe, and other parts of Asia.
+The new capital will allow the startup to develop products and expand to markets in North America, Europe and other parts of Asia.

-The 30-people team is comprised of former employees from Alibaba, Facebook, Huawei, and IBM.
+The 30-people team is comprised of former employees from Alibaba, Facebook, Huawei and IBM.
 It’s based in Hangzhou, a scenic city known for its rich history and housing Alibaba and its financial affiliate Ant Financial, where Ye previously worked as a senior engineer after his four-year stint with Facebook in California.
 From 2017 to 2018, the entrepreneur noticed that Ant Financial’s customers were increasingly interested in adopting graph databases as an alternative to relational databases, a model that had been popular since the 80s and normally organizes data into tables.

-“While relational databases are capable of achieving many functions carried out by graph databases… they deteriorate in performance as the quantity of data grows,” Yu told TechCrunch during an interview.
+“While relational databases are capable of achieving many functions carried out by graph databases… they deteriorate in performance as the quantity of data grows,” Ye told TechCrunch during an interview.
 “We didn’t use to have so much data.”

 Information explosion is one reason why Chinese companies are turning to graph databases, which can handle millions of transactions to discover patterns within scattered data.
 The technology’s rise is also a response to new forms of online businesses that depend more on relationships.